rikschennink/rikschennink.nl/_posts/2015-05-19-the-bouncer-pattern.md

 }
 {% endhighlight %}

 This of course works fine (you're a super villain, common).
-But as this article is about the bouncer pattern, let's refactor this so it actually implements the pattern.
+But as this article is about the bouncer pattern, let's refactor this a bit so it actually implements the pattern.

 {% highlight javascript %}
 function fireZeMissiles(amount) {